hyblocker/pixelcord/Readme.md

 ## Installation for Goosemod

-> Awaiting addition to the theme store
+Install `Pixelcord` from the Goosemod theme store

 ## Issues / Bugs